-No illegal or unethical conduct is in our best interests and we will not compromise our principles for short-term advantage.
+Illegal or unethical conduct is in not in our best interests.
+We will not compromise our principles for short-term advantage.
 All staff members are therefore expected to adhere to high standards of personal and professional integrity.

 Conflicts of interest arise when someone has an affiliation or interest that will or may compromise, or have the appearance of compromising, their impartiality, incentive and/or ability to fulfil their duties, to clients.